-The replacement of the ifrs provision for the best estimate and risk margin, increases EOF by \leqslant 4,790 thousand.
-This is after tax-impact of 25%
+The replacement of the IFRS provision for the best estimate and risk margin, increases the eligible own funds by € 5,700 thousand.
+This is after tax-impact of 25.8%.

 An extensive explanation of the reconciliation from IFRS equity to Solvency II eligible own funds was presented in section D.3.2.